openedx/edx-platform/docs/en_us/developers/source/process/overview.rst

     Prioritizes the work of core committers.

 :doc:`community-manager`
-    helps keep the community healthy and working smoothly.
+    Helps keep the community healthy and working smoothly.

 :doc:`contributor`
-    submits pull requests for eventual committing to an Open edX repository.
+    Submits pull requests for eventual committing to an Open edX repository.

 .. note::
   At the moment, developers who work for edX are core committers, and other